 Since the City's incorporation in 2012, proactive and responsive infrastructure maintenance and repair have been at the forefront of the community's interests and City's service.
-The City is currently conducting a pavement condition analysis that scores the condition of all 121 center line lane-miles of roads.
-The project should be completed by May 2023 and will be used to prioritize which streets to resurface.
+The City recently conducted a pavement condition analysis that scored the condition of all 121 center line lane-miles of roads.
+The analysis is being used to prioritize which streets to resurface.
 Due to age and demand, most of the City's pavement continues to deteriorate at an accelerated rate.
 Balancing staff resources with the capital project and maintenance workload to provide a high level of service is an essential need and challenge facing the City.

 Coupled with the backlog of street and paving repairs is the increased need to complete stormwater pipe replacement projects.
 Much of the existing stormwater drainage system in the City has been shown to need repair or replacement.
-However, for both challenges, the City needs to work diligently to secure community support and understanding of these critical infrastructure needs and continue to communicate, involve, engage, and empower citizens with the information and the ability to share in the vision for a better Peachtree Corners.
+However, for both challenges, the City needs to work diligently to secure community support and understanding of these critical infrastructure demands and continue to communicate, involve, engage, and empower citizens with the information and the ability to share in the vision for a better Peachtree Corners.